 My research interests focus on the government of societies and polities in the Middle East and North Africa from a comparative perspective; and on social and political mobilisations.
 I am in the process of developing a new project on sexual politics and technology in the region and I am part of the EROSS research group.
 I authored numerous scientific as well as non-academic publications on these topics, published in several languages (Persian, English, French, Spanish, Italian).
 I carried out extensive field research in the region.

-To learn more about my research, you can watch some book talks/conversations in English and Italian at Princeton U, Rethinking Iran series at Johns Hopkins' SAIS, Cagliari U, Diruz.it, and listen to the SEPAD podcast project (in Italian: Intervistautori podcast).
+To learn more about my research, you can watch some book talks/conversations in English and Italian at Princeton U, Johns Hopkins' SAIS, among my recorded interventions.
 I also worked and published on the topics of precarity in academia and academic freedom both in the Middle East and North Africa, and in the EU and US.
 I am also involved in non-academic reaching-out activities, engaging both the media and public speaking.

 As an academic and an intellectual, I contribute to public discussions about controversial issues.
 I am involved in a number of initiatives of cultural organisation, in both the academic and non-academic world.
 I am a member of the Advisory board of the Cambridge Centre for Palestine Studies and I serve as the representative for Scholars at Risk at DCU.
 I am a member council of the British Society for Middle Eastern Studies and a co-founding member of the Irish Network for MENA Studies.
-I am Associate Editor of the journal
+I am a member of the Mentorship Committee of the Association for Iranian Studies.
+I am an Associate Editor at the journal of Iranian Studies, and the journal Participazione e conflitto.

 Research interests- The government of societies and polities in the Middle East and North Africa from a comparative perspective